RWTH-OS/eduOS/README.md

 Building eduOS
 --------------

-0. Copy Makefile.example to Makefile and edit this Makefile to meet your individual convenience.
-1. Copy include/eduos/config.h.example to include/eduos/config.h and edit this config file to meet your individual convenience.
+0. It is now possible to automatically configure eduOS with one command.
+To configure the system, run the "configure" script in the this dirctory, e.g.: ./configure
-2. Build kernel with "make"
+1. Build kernel with "make"

 Start eduOS via qemu
 --------------------